TomasHubelbauer/agendum/README.md

 - [ ] Do item rendering properly once Fragment supports keys and get rid of the `innerHTML = ''` call
 - [ ] Do some sort of a version call and auto-bust the web worker cache if a new version is found
 - [ ] Implement task hierarchy using `net-tree`
-- [ ] Add support for tags once net-tree is in
+- [ ] Add support for item tags once net-tree is in
 - [ ] Add support for reminders using desktop notifications for upcoming tasks
 - [ ] Render inline images and links from backing objects on the item not using `innerHTML`
 - [ ] Fix mobile task label with multiple lines overlapping into the content (by ditching `details` and keeping state in item)